dushyanth9999/MODEL/replit.md

-✓ Application now running cleanly on port 5000 with proper client/server separation ✓ All security practices implemented with no vulnerabilities ✓ Fixed import paths and type definitions for proper TypeScript support
+✓ Application now running cleanly on port 5000 with proper client/server separation ✓ All security practices implemented with no vulnerabilities ✓ Fixed import paths and type definitions for proper TypeScript support ✓ Configured Supabase database integration with connection pooling ✓ Updated database storage to use DatabaseStorage with auto-initialization ✓ Added helper functions for default data seeding in Supabase

 ### Database Migration & Centers Data Update (July 15, 2025)
 ✓ Successfully completed migration from Replit Agent to Replit environment